MicrosoftDocs/connected-spaces/articles/queue-management-details-page.md

 The banner at the top of the page highlights the key takeaways and comparisons for the specific queue.
 The **Store footfall** card is carried over from the [**Analytics page**](web-app-get-insights.md).

-**Longest queue.** This card highlights the value for the greatest number of people who occupied the specific Queue management zone along with the date when it occurred, for the selected time frame.
+**Longest queue.** This card highlights the value for the greatest number of people who occupied the specific Queue management zone, along with the date when it occurred, for the selected time frame.

 ![Longest queue card](media/analytics-39.PNG "Longest queue card")

-**Shortest queue.** This card highlights the value for the least number of people who occupied the specific Queue management zone along with the date when it occurred, for the selected time frame.
+**Shortest queue.** This card highlights the value for the least number of people who occupied the specific Queue management zone, along with the date when it occurred, for the selected time frame.

 ![Shortest queue card](media/analytics-42.PNG "Shortest queue card")